True or false: Your personalization quiz delivers a relevant product recommendation that solves your customers’ unique needs and expectations.

 Each answer should impact the recommended product and routine when the customer hits ‘Submit.’
 Therefore, you must consider how the quiz changes based on each answer.

 - Tailor follow-up questions to the previous answers.
 If your product is a skincare line, you’ll want to know how much time they spend in the sun.
-If they tell you it’s a lot, you may want to understand if it’s for work or if they’re a weekend marathon runner.
-The difference could mean a completely different recommendation.
+If they tell you it’s a lot, you may want to understand how they spend their time outside.
+An avid swimmer may need a different product than a long distance runner.

 - Ask relevant clarifying questions.
 If your product is a hair care line, you’ll want to know if the customer’s hair is naturally curly.
 If so, you may need to know their curl type to offer the right product or routine.

 The key to getting each pathway just right is dialing in on the details.
 First, think about specific answers that could affect the customer’s outcome.
-Then, ensure you are asking all the right questions in the correct order, at the right time.
+Then, ensure you are asking all the right questions in the correct order and at the right time.

 Learn How Your Product Fits Into Your Customer’s Lifestyle